michetonu/europe_sunshine_economy/README.md

-# europe_sunshine_economy
+# Economy health vs. Sunshine duration in Europe

-Analysing the relationship between sunshine duration and economy health in Europe
+Analysing the relationship between sunshine duration and economy health in Europe.
+Used for my blog post here: https://michetonu.github.io/